Your views on baby showers may be influenced by where you live.

 You have been heaving that baby around for months.
 You’ve battled against morning sickness, ligament pains and sore nipples.
 You’ve been falling asleep on the sofa at 7pm every night.

 You deserve some fun.
 You deserve to be made a fuss of.
-You will not regret having a party in your honour.
+You won’t regret having a party in your honour.
 You will be pampered, treated and celebrated all day long and you will go home feeling ah-mazing.

 #3: Your Baby Deserves It